evenwebb/epic-free-games-scraper/README.md

 ## Website Features

 ### Timeline View
-- All games organized by year and month
+- All games organised by year and month
 - Lazy loading (50 games at a time)
 - Game images with fallback placeholders
 - Links to Epic Store pages